microbiomedata/nmdc-mass-spec-automation/nmdc_dp_utils/templates/README.md

 # NMDC Data Processing Templates

-This directory contains template files used by the `NMDCStudyManager` class to generate study-specific scripts and configurations.
+This directory contains template files used by the `NMDCWorkflowManager` class to generate study-specific scripts and configurations.

 ## Template Files